< Back to Blog Home Page

 6. Performance Expectations, KPIs, and Success Metrics Definition

 A new hire can have all the right tools but still feel lost without a clear understanding of what success looks like in their role.
 This step in the IT onboarding checklist is dedicated to defining and communicating specific performance expectations, key performance indicators (KPIs), and project deliverables.
 For data and AI professionals, this translates their technical skills into measurable business impact.
-It answers the crucial questions: "What is expected of me?" and "How will my work be evaluated?"
+It answers the key questions: "What is expected of me?" and "How will my work be evaluated?"
 This clarity reduces anxiety and empowers new hires to focus on high-impact activities from their first week.

 How to Implement Performance Metrics Definition